Terry Richardson

-Terrence Richardson (born August 14, 1965) is an American fashion and portrait photographer.
+Terrence Richardson (born August 14, 1965) is an American former fashion and portrait photographer.
 He has shot advertising campaigns for Marc Jacobs, Aldo, Supreme, Sisley, Tom Ford, and Yves Saint Laurent among others, and also done work for magazines such as Rolling Stone, GQ, Vogue, Vanity Fair, Harper's Bazaar, i-D, and Vice.

 Since 2001, Richardson has been accused by multiple models of sexual misconduct.
 In 2017, brands and magazines that had worked with Richardson in the past began distancing themselves from him, and said they would no longer employ him.
 He has not actively worked as a photographer since 2018.

 Early life

 Richardson was born in New York City, the son of Norma Kessler, an actress, and Bob Richardson, a fashion photographer who struggled with schizophrenia and drug abuse.
 Richardson's father was Irish Catholic and his mother is Jewish.
 Following the divorce of his parents, Richardson moved to Woodstock, New York, with his mother and stepfather, English guitarist Jackie Lomax.
 Richardson later moved to the Hollywood neighborhood of Los Angeles, where he attended Hollywood High School.

 He moved with his mother to Ojai, California, where he attended Nordhoff High School, when he was 16.
 Richardson originally wanted to be a punk rock musician rather than a photographer.
 He played bass guitar in the punk rock band The Invisible Government for four years.
 He played bass for a variety of other punk bands in Southern California including Signal Street Alcoholics, Doggy Style, Baby Fist and Middle Finger.